rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 The documentation will be updated as the development is going forward.
 The prerelease is a version for **test** and **preview** of what is coming.
 It is work in progress and bugs might occur.

 There is a [changelog](/post/changelog/) and a [todo list](/post/todo/), please check both before commencing the use of the prerelease.
+There is also some [important info](/post/important/) about using RsyncUI.

 - RsyncUI and RsyncSchedule are compiled with support for **macOS Big Sur** and later
 - the latest [release for download](https://github.com/rsyncOSX/RsyncUI/releases)